 How Businesses Are Valued

-We've seen many business brokers and sellers just list businesses for sale at a price that seems to have no relation to their owner benefit or the industry multiple.
+We've seen many business brokers and sellers just list businesses for sale at a price that seems to have no relation to their discretionary earnings or the industry multiple.
 Those are the listings that are obviously overpriced and will have a very difficult time selling.
 A good business broker who has done a thorough valuation should be able to demonstrate exactly how they came to that specific asking price.
-The owner benefit for the past three years should be obviously displayed in the Confidential Business Review and when requested, they should be able to show comparable sales that clearly indicate the industry multiple.
-The owner benefit times the industry multiple brings us to the market value of the business, and the asking price of the business should be in the same range as that market value.
+The discretionary earnings for the past three years should be obviously displayed in the Confidential Business Review and when requested, they should be able to show comparable sales that clearly indicate the industry multiple.
+The discretionary earnings times the industry multiple brings us to the market value of the business, and the asking price of the business should be in the same range as that market value.

 Looking at Return on Investment (ROI)